git1k2/sdg-wspr/README.md

 # siglent-sdg-wspr
 Proof of concept for transmitting WSPR with a Siglent Function / Arbitrary Waveform Generator.
 Tested with Siglent SDG-1032X.
-Channel 2 is the FM source for the channel 1.
+Channel 2 is the FM source for channel 1.

 Inspired by [http://www.arrl.org/files/file/QEX_Next_Issue/May-June2019
 /Steber.pdf]